In 2025, the WSL Championship Tour promises to be the best one yet

 Join host Ashton Goggins as he takes you on a whistle-stop tour of the city ahead of the Rio Pro.

-The men's honor roll is a largely Brazilian affair, while Caity Simmers and Carissa Moore have both enjoyed Rio success in recent years in front of enormous, electric crowds.
+The men's honour roll is a largely Brazilian affair, while Caity Simmers and Carissa Moore have both enjoyed Rio success in recent years in front of enormous, electric crowds.

 10